paszu/3DSRepo/Part-4-(New-3DS).md

 1. Copy both the `OTPHelper` folder from the OTPHelper zip and the `TinyFormat` folder from the TinyFormat zip to the `/3ds/` folder on your SD card
 2. Copy `sysUpdater.cia` from the sysUpdater zip, and`arm11.bin` and `arm9.bin` from the OTPHelper zip to the root of your SD card
-3. Copy the `3ds` folder and `FBI.cia` file from the FBI zip to the root of your SD card
+3. Copy the `3ds` folder from the FBI zip to the root of your SD card
 3. From SysNAND, get into the Homebrew Launcher through the entrypoint of your choice
 4. Open OTPHelper
 5. Go to "NAND Backup & Restore"